gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 We store the gamepad object when we find one.
 Ticking controls our polling so that we can start/stop polling as and when we need to.
 Holding the previous timestamp of the controller allows us to check if the user has disconnected their joystick.

-Let's upgrade our `init()` function to check for gamepad support and, if so, start the polling:
+Let’s upgrade our `init()` function to check for gamepad support and, if so, start the polling:

 {% highlight js %}